Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Effects of errors on the scores

-At first this may appear at odds with the results demonstrated in \cite{stein_evaluation_2024}, which demonstrated that on synthetic data the BDnSS is maximised when biases in standard deviation at the grid scale are minimised.
+At first this may appear at odds with the results demonstrated in \cite{stein_evaluation_2024}, which showed that the BDnSS is maximised on synthetic data when biases in standard deviation at the grid scale are minimised.
 However, the synthetic data used in their example was such that forecast and observations share a common background, and differences are only in the local noise applied to this background.
-Therefore the neighbourhood correlation in their example is very close to 1, and so the score is maximised when the multiplicative error in the neighbourhood standard deviation $R_\sigma$ is 1, in agreement with this analysis.
+Therefore the neighbourhood correlation in their example is very close to 1, and so the score is maximised when the multiplicative error in the standard deviation of the neighbourhood fractions $R_\sigma$ is 1, in agreement with this analysis.